Comparison

 The long-term cost difference is where window film wins decisively.
 Blinds and curtains need replacement every 5-8 years in the UAE - UV degradation, dust accumulation, and mechanical wear (especially on motorised systems) take their toll.
 Window film lasts 10-15 years and carries a manufacturer warranty.
 Over a 15-year period, you might replace blinds twice while your window film continues performing.

 Energy savings add another dimension.
-Window film actively reduces cooling costs by 20-30% — a saving of AED 3,000-8,000 annually for a typical villa.
+Window film actively reduces cooling costs by 20-30% - a saving of AED 3,000-8,000 annually for a typical villa, consistent with DEWA's sustainability recommendations for reducing residential energy consumption.
 Blinds and curtains provide some insulation when closed, but they trap heat between the glass and the fabric, reradiating it into the room.
 They also must be fully closed to provide meaningful heat reduction, which means sacrificing all natural light and views.
 Window film rejects heat while you enjoy full visibility and daylight.

 Modern building with glass facade and window treatments